International Year of Light and Light-Based Technologies

 whenever it's not observed directly at opposition.

-The device essentially consists of many circular tubes with reflective walls
+The device consists of many circular tubes with imperfectly reflective walls,

-parallel to the central axis of the beam.
+parallel to the central axis of a light beam.

-A ray entering such a tube isn't modified if it's parallel to the axis.
+A ray entering such a tube isn't modified if it's almost parallel to the axis.

 Otherwise, the ray is reflected n times off the walls of the tube and